 DESCRIPTION The details of the action that was performed.
 USER The identity of the user who performed the action.
-See "User identity in the audit report" on page 107.
+See "User identity in the audit report" on page 109.
 TIMESTAMP The time that the action was performed.

-The following information only displays if you use the -fmt DETAIL or the -fmt PARSABLE options.

-CATEGORY The category of user action that was performed.
+The following inform PARSABLE options. nation only displays if you use the -fmt DETAIL or the -fmt CATEGORY The category of user action that was performed.
 ACTION The action that was performed.
 REASON The reason that the action was performed.
-A reason displays if a reason was specified for the operation that created the change.
+A reason displays if a

+'''

 DETAILS An account of all of the changes, listing the old values and the new values.

+'''